MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -PassThru

-Returns the current working object.
-By default, this cmdlet does not generate any output.
+Returns an object representing the item with which you're working.
+By default, this cmdlet may not generate any output.

 ```yaml
 Type: SwitchParameter